-database applications and categorizes dDedup relative to other dedup systems.
-Section 3 describes dDedup's dedup workflow and mechanisms.
-Section 4 details dDedup's implementation, including its integration into the storage and replication frameworks of a DBMS.
-Section 5 evaluates dDedup, and Section 6 discusses additional related work.
+The rest of this paper is organized as follows.
+Section 2 motivates use of similarity-based dedup for database applications and categorizes our approach relative to other dedup systems.
+Section 3 describes dbDedup's dedup workflow and mechanisms.
+Section 4 details dbDedup's implementation, including its integration into the storage and replication frameworks of a DBMS.
+We then evaluate our approach using several real-world data sets in Section 5.
+Lastly, we conclude in Section 6 with a discussion of the related work.